3a7/Microbit-Automated-Tetris-Game/README.md

 # Microbit-Automated-Tetris-Game
-This repository is an Automated Tetris game on Python2 that works on microbit v1.5
+<b>This repository is an Automated Tetris game on Python2 that works on microbit v1.5</b>

 To try the script on your microbit device put the code that is in this file: AutomatedTetris_Microbit.py<br>
 on the python microbit page: https://python.microbit.org/v/2<br>